 Phase II - Statement of Intent to Propose and Embassy Endorsement

-After museums have partnered and submitted profile forms, staff at the U.S. and non-U.S. museums work together to develop a 3-5 page statement of intent to propose.
-The statement describes the project idea and how it relates to the cycle's themes and outlines potential community partners, methods for engaging audiences and expected outcomes and outputs.
-U.S. museums submit statements of intent to propose on behalf of their partnerships.
-Museums are encouraged to submit their statements as early as possible to receive feedback from Museums Connect staff before proceeding to Phase III.
+After museums have partnered and submitted profile forms, staff at the U.S. and non-U.S. museums work together to develop Statement of Intent to Propose("SIP's") through our online system.
+The statement describes the project idea, how it relates to the cycle's themes, and outlines potential community partners, methods for engaging audiences and expected outcomes and outputs.
+Only one SIP should be submitted per partnership.
+The lead U.S. museum will submit on behalf of all partners.
+Museums are encouraged to submit their SIP's as early as possible to receive feedback from Museums Connect staff before proceeding to the Final Proposal in Phase III.
 The statements are nonbinding and are not subject to competitive review.

-Upon receipt of the statement, Museums Connect staff works with the U.S. embassy or consulate nearest the non-U.S. museum(s) to request endorsement for the project.
-Embassy staff acts as allies, helping with visa procurement, project promotion and communications as necessary.
-Endorsement is at the discretion of the post; projects that do not receive endorsement are not eligible for an award.
+Upon receipt of the SIP through our online system, Museums Connect staff will work with the U.S. embassy or consulate nearest the non-U.S. museum(s) to request endorsement for the project.
+Embassy staff act as allies, helping with visa procurement, project promotion and communications as necessary.
+Endorsement is at the discretion of the embassy or consulate; projects that do not receive endorsement are not eligible for an award.

 View sample statements of intent to propose.

 Click here to learn how to submit your SIP

 Phase III - Final Proposal